Guidelines for applicants

 Reporting and monitoring

 The grant holder must submit a mid-term report by the end of month six.
-Mid-term reports will be up to three sides of A4 and should include:
+Mid-term reports will submitted through ProposalCentral, be equivalent to no more than three sides of A4, and should include:

 - Grant number and title.